AC34/loose-node-doc/README.md

   will do so.

 ##### 3.4 Choosing language
+You may choose language for terminal outputs and logs. try choosing by

+`[loose-node-doc].lang`

-You may have language choices. try choosing <loose-node-doc>.lang and autocompletion might be able to help you.
+ and autocompletion might be able to help you.

 ##### 3.4 Format of options.
 Create the option as an object.